alif2884/Sales-Database-Project/README.md

 - Writing analytical SQL queries directly from a clean schema

 ## 📎 Notes

+- The original project documentation is available in PDF format.
+It includes the assignment instructions, ERD, explanation of queries, and course details.

 - The file shop.sql must be run first before anything else.

 - All queries assume that the normalized schema has been successfully created and populated from the reference database.